The Best Electric Snow Shovels of 2023

 Corded vs. Cordless

-Electric snow shovels come corded and cordless.
-Each type has its own benefits and considerations:
+Electric snow shovels come in corded and cordless designs.
+Each type has its own benefits and drawbacks:

-• Corded snow shovels offer immediate snow-clearing power.
-Just plug the cord into an outlet.
-For those who don’t want to wait for a battery to charge, which can take a few hours before they can shovel snow, a corded electric model might make more sense.
-Of course, since they always need to be plugged into a power source, a corded snow shovel limits your coverage area to the length of the extension cord (usually 50 to 100 feet).
+• Corded snow shovels offer immediate snow-clearing power: Just plug the cord into an outlet and let it rip.
+A corded electric model might make more sense for those who don’t want to wait for a battery to charge (which can take a few hours) before they can shovel snow.
+Of course, since they always need to be plugged into a power source, corded snow shovels limit the coverage area to the length of the extension cord (usually 50 to 100 feet).

-• Cordless snow shovels operate on a rechargeable lithium-ion battery for their power supply.
+• Cordless snow shovels operate on rechargeable lithium-ion batteries for their power supply.
 They tend to run for approximately 20 to 50 minutes on a single charge.
-Like cordless snow blowers, battery-powered snow shovels have a clear advantage over corded models for clearing snow in locations far from an outlet.
-Plus, you don’t have to drag a cord behind you.
-If you have a lot of snow to clear, you might need to stop and recharge the battery before you finish the job.
+Like cordless snow blowers, a battery-operated snow shovel will have a clear advantage over a corded model if clearing snow in locations far from an outlet.
+Plus, users don’t have to drag a cord behind them.
+Still, if there’s a lot of snow to clear, users might need to stop and recharge the battery before they finish the job.

 Clearing Area

 How much snow an electric shovel can clear depends on the height and width of the intake chute.
 The height of the intake chute determines the maximum depth of snow the device can remove (about 4 to 8 inches).
-You’ll want to select an electric snow shovel with an intake chute at least as deep as the typical snowfall in your area.
+We recommend selecting an electric snow shovel with an intake chute at least as deep as the typical snowfall in your area.

 Some manufacturers claim their electric snow shovels can go over deep snow with more than one pass.
 But if the snow is soft, these devices might sink into the snow since they’re designed to sit on a paved surface.
-This will just push snow over the top of the tool rather than clear it out of the path.
+This will just push snow over the top of the tool rather than clearing it out of the path, requiring you to use a standard shovel or ice melt.

-The width of the chute determines the width of the path an electric shovel can clear in a single pass.
-Chutes range from around 10 to 16 inches wide.
-A wider chute means fewer passes to clear an area.
-Some have LED lights mounted on the chute to illuminate the work area and make it easier to shovel at night.
+The chute’s width determines how wide a path an electric shovel can clear in a single pass, with most chutes ranging from about 10 to 16 inches wide.
+A wider chute means the shovel will require fewer passes to clear an area.
+Some chutes have LED lights mounted on them to illuminate the work area and make snow shoveling easier at night.

 Battery Life

-Battery life depends on a variety of factors, including chute size.
+Battery life depends on various factors, including chute size.
 The more snow the tool handles, the more power it requires, and the quicker the battery will drain.
-A battery loses power with age, too.
-It won’t hold as much charge after a few years as it did when it was new.
-That’s when it’s time to replace it.
+A battery also loses power with age, meaning it won’t hold as much charge after a few years as it did when it was new.

 Ease of Use

-Whether corded or cordless, the best electric snow shovels are easy to operate.
-Just turn them on and push them along a paved surface to remove fresh snow.
+Whether they’re corded or cordless, the best electric snow shovels are easy to operate: Just turn them on and push them along a paved surface to remove fresh snow.
 The following features also affect the shovel’s usability:

 • Blades: Electric snow shovels work similarly to more powerful snow blowers.
-Their horizontal auger features one or two blades.
-The auger rotates at a high speed and the blades scoop up the snow and blow it out of an exhaust chute.
+Their horizontal augers feature one or two blades.
+The auger rotates at a high speed, and the blades scoop up the snow and blow it out of an exhaust chute.
 Both single- and double-blade shovels will get the job done, but the double-bladed ones might clear the snow more quickly.

-• Scrapers: Some models have a built-in scraper that slides under the snow, which helps the blades lift snow to be discharged out of the chute.
+• Scrapers: Some models have a built-in scraper that slides under the snow, which helps the blades lift snow before discharging it out of the chute.

-• Handles: Some of these tools have adjustable handles to fit the height of the user.
-More heavy-duty models often contain a second handle to help you push the shovel through the snow.
+• Handles: Some of these tools have adjustable handles to fit the user’s height.
+More heavy-duty models often contain a second handle to help operators push the shovel through the snow.

-• Weight: Relatively light in weight, electric snow shovels average 10 to 16 pounds.
-That matters because electric snow shovels do not propel themselves.
-You have to push the shovel along the ground.
-The best snow shovel for anyone should be light enough to push relatively easily but heavy enough to push into the snow rather than skim the top.
+• Weight: Electric snow shovels are relatively light and typically weigh between 10 and 16 pounds.
+This matters because an electric snow shovel is not an automatic snow shovel, meaning you must push it along the ground rather than expecting it to propel itself.
+The right snow shovel will be light enough to push relatively easily but heavy enough to push into the snow rather than skim the top.

 • Cord length: The attached cord on a corded electric snow shovel usually isn’t longer than 6 feet.
 But they don’t plug right into a wall outlet anyway.
-Most need a 12- or 14-gauge (check the owner’s manual) exterior extension cord that is purchased separately.
+Most need a 12- or 14-gauge exterior extension cord, which can be purchased separately.

 The Advantages of Owning an Electric Snow Shovel

-An electric snow shovel is easier to use than a manual snow shovel and less expensive than a full-size snow blower.
-These shovels expedite snow removal to lessen the time spent wrapped up in coats and snow boots to clear the driveway, leaving more time for sledding, snowball fights, or staying warm indoors.
+An electric snow shovel is easier to use than a manual push snow shovel and less expensive than a full-size snow blower.
+These shovels expedite snow removal, lessening the time spent in coats, snow boots, and winter work gloves while clearing the driveway, leaving more time for sledding, snowball fights, or staying warm indoors.

 • Reduces back, arm, and shoulder pain and fatigue associated with shoveling snow